German Forecast To Offer Signs If Ailing Economy On The Mend - UrduPoint

 Sumaira FH Published April 24, 2024 | 06:25 PM

-The German government is expected to raise its latest growth forecasts on Wednesday as Europe's crisis-hit top economy shows tentative signs it is finally turning a corner
+The German government will present its latest growth forecasts on Wednesday as Europe's crisis-hit top economy shows tentative signs it is finally turning a corner

 Improvements in key indicators, from industrial output to business activity, in recent months suggest that a hoped-for recovery may be slowly under way.